New Ostomate Information/Overview

 The output can build up over stoma and lift the pouch off the skin.

-Fixes: pull air in the pouch–with either a 1 or 2 piece pouch system open up the pouch at the end (a 2 piece system can also be opened at the top seal) and pull the plastic layers apart; cover the pouch filter with a sticky patch that should come in the pouch box (except Hollister); use unfiltered pouches; or use a stomal lubricant that prevents static formation.
+Fixes: pull air in the pouch–with either a 1 or 2 piece pouch system open up the pouch at the end (a 2 piece system can also be opened at the top seal) and pull the plastic layers apart; cover the pouch filter with a sticky patch that should come in the pouch box (except with Hollister)or use a piece of tape to cover the filter; use unfiltered pouches; or use a stomal pouch lubricant that prevents static formation.
+There are several pouch lubricants or deodorant- lubricants on the market, check with your manufacturer.

 FLUID AND ELECTROLYTE BALANCE FOR THE ILEOSTOMATE AND ASCENDING/ TRANSVERSE COLOSTOMATES.